mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/install/bastion-hosts/index.md

 This would inform Konvoy to look for private keys in the SSH agent, instead of generating a new key pair.
 Remember that SSH agent forwarding is *required* for using bastion hosts.

+When a Konvoy cluster is deployed on an Amazon Web Services cloud instance, the Ansible inventory file, `inventory.yaml`, is automatically generated.
 The generated `inventory.yaml` file will be similar to the following:

 ```yaml